Photo of myself wearing a mask

 My main area is AI & games.
 This includes technical research on game playing as a paradigmatic example of sequential decision-making; design-support work using AI for automated and semi-automated design; and conceptual work on formal models of games' mechanical and meaning-making elements.

-Recently I have also been investigating how to harness the strengths of large language models (LLMs) for open-domain reasoning while constraining their tendency towards generating hallucinated and otherwise incorrect outputs.
+Recently I've been looking into how to harness the strengths of large language models (LLMs) while constraining their tendency towards generating hallucinated and otherwise undesired outputs.
+My strategy (with many collaborators) has been to use the LLM as one component of a larger AI system.

 Background: I did my B.S. in Computer Science at Harvey Mudd College, where I was influenced onto my current research path by Belinda Thom, Jim Marshall, and Melissa O'Neill; and my Ph.D. in Computer Science at the Georgia Institute of Technology, where my thesis advisors were Michael Mateas and Charles Isbell.
 I subsequently worked in various roles at the University of California Santa Cruz, the IT University of Copenhagen (Denmark), and Falmouth University (UK), before coming to AU.